My pal Mike called yesterday to say “Hello” and told me to go check out the day’s Calvin and Hobbes cartoon. After our call, I did just that.

 “Don’t you think that’s a pretty silly and irresponsible way to live?”
 Hobbes asks.

-Calvin looks up at the sky and says, “What a pretty afternoon.”
+Calvin looks up at the sky and says, “What a pretty can you buy ativan online in canada afternoon.”

 Which one do you think got it right?